 Brown v.
-Board of Education and the crisis of the written constitution
+Board of Education and the Fight to Preserve White Educational Authority

 Judge Jule W. Felton's essay "An Appeal to Save Our Written Constitutional Form of Government